 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

-We represent victims of police brutality and excessive force in Minneapolis, St. Paul, the Twin Cities, greater Minnesota, and across the State of Wisconsin.
+We represent victims of police brutality and excessive force in Minneapolis, St. Paul, the Twin Cities, greater Minnesota, and across the states of Wisconsin and North Dakota.
+Occasionally, we represent clients in other states in collaboration with local counsel.

-Almost all police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe all of them an enormous debt of gratitude.
-Sometimes, however, officers abuse their authority and the trust we place in them, and hurt someone by beating them, macing them, tasing them, shooting them, or even killing them.
+Most police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe those officers an enormous debt of gratitude.
+However, some officers abuse their authority and the trust we place in them by beating someone, macing them, tasing them, shooting them, or even killing them.
 That’s not right.
-No matter how difficult the job, no person has the right to use excessive force on someone else.
-Our free society depends on courageous people stepping forward to protect their Constitutional rights when they have been violated.
+The law prohibits officers from using excessive force.

 If you have a family member that was shot and killed by police officers, first of all, we are so sorry for your loss and that you are in this position.
 Nothing that the law does or can do can ever come close to taking away your pain.